suvikristiin/Matcher/README.md

 git clone https://github.com/suvikristiin/matcher.git
 ```

-Create .env file in the root folder of the project and add SECRET as SECRET=<secret key>
+Create .env file in the root folder of the project and add SECRET as `SECRET=<my secret key>`

 Then install the required dependencies by running:
 ```